-The termination payment in respect of compensation for loss of office was paid to one member of Key Management Personnel staff (2020; nil).
+There was no termination payment in respect of compensation for loss of office of Key Management Personnel staff (2021; £9k).

 The members of the College other than the Accounting Officer and the staff member did not receive any payment from the institution other than the reimbursement of travel and subsistence expenses incurred in the course of their duties.